-Lottery 'n Go » Blog » Lottery Lump Sum VS Annuity – Lottery Payout Options
+Lottery 'n Go » Blog » Lottery Lump Sum vs Annuity: The Breakdown

-It’s a special feat to win the lottery, but now is the time for some serious decision.
+It’s a special feat to win the lottery, but now is the time for some serious decisions.
 The first important question is which lottery payout option you’ll choose.
 Major lottery games like Powerball offer lump sum and annuity payouts.
+Some players want their entire winnings at once.
+Others like to spread it into annuities.

 How Does the Lottery Annuity Work?